 Processing and access charges

-The processing charge is a cost calculated based on the time it takes an agency to process an access application.
+The processing charge is based on the time it takes an agency to process an access application.
 The processing charge may include costs for the time taken to search and retrieve relevant documents and the decision making process under the RTI Act.6

 An access charge is the cost in relation to giving the applicant access to a document, for example it may include the cost of photocopies.

-The RTI Act also provides that no processing charge is payable in relation to a document that contains any personal information of the applicant.
-9 This means that you should exclude from your estimate the time it will take to process documents which contain the applicant’s personal information.
+The RTI Act also provides that no processing charge is payable in relation to a document that contains any personal information of the applicant.9 This means that you must exclude from your estimate the time it will take to process documents which contain the applicant’s personal information.
 There is no similar provision in relation to access charges so you should include all documents when estimating the access charges.

-The prescribed period is the period of time given for an applicant to respond to the CEN - to either confirm, narrow or withdraw their application.11 The prescribed period is 20 business days from the date of the CEN, but the agency can extend it at any time before it ends.
+The prescribed period is the period of time given for an applicant to respond to confirm or narrow the CEN11 and it runs concurrently with the revision period.
+The prescribed period is 20 business days from the date of the CEN, but the agency can extend it at any time before it ends.
 If a second CEN is issued there will be a second prescribed period.

 What happens to the processing period when a CEN has been sent?

-If an applicant is considering narrowing the scope of their access application, agencies should use this time (while the clock has stopped) to actively consult with the applicant.
+If an applicant is considering narrowing the scope of their access application, agencies can use this time (while the clock has stopped) to actively consult with the applicant.

 Can an applicant seek a review of the CEN?